dhh1128/codecraft.co/how-to-make-a-const-correct-codebase-in-4300-easy-steps.md

 <h3>The moral(s) to the story</h3>
 Stepping back from the details of this experience, I draw a few general conclusions:

-<strong>Never get involved in a land war in Asia</strong>, as Vizzini would say.
+<strong>Never get involved in a land war in Asia</strong>, as Vizzini wousay.
 (Or in other words, don't invade unknown territory in your code, unless you're assuming some blood, sweat, and tears. :-)

 <strong>On the other hand, <a title="Courage Counts" href="courage-counts.md">courage counts</a></strong>.
 A festering problem finally got fixed, because I was crazy enough to try.